 Cuvier's echolocation signals are polycyclic, with a characteristic FM pulse upsweep, peak frequency around 40 kHz (Figure 4), and uniform inter-pulse interval of about 0.5 s (Johnson et al., 2004; Zimmer et al., 2005).
 An additional feature that helps with the identification of Cuvier's FM pulses is that they have two characteristic spectral peaks around 17 and 23 kHz.
+Cuvier's beaked whales were not identified at JAX Site D during the recording period.

 Figure 4.
-Cuvier's beaked whale signals in LTSA (top) and spectrogram (bottom) recorded at NFC Site A, June 2018.
+Cuvier's beaked whale signals in LTSA (top) and spectrogram (bottom) recorded at JAX Site D, November 2015.